All-Australian team: History

 The earliest concept considered to be a precursor to the All-Australian team was an annual team selected by Sporting Life magazine between 1947 and 1955.
 A panel of sportswriters at the magazine selected a full team of eighteen from all ANFC-affiliated competitions.
 For a time, AFL historians considered these teams to be official All-Australian teams, but no longer recognises them as such.

 The first official All-Australian team was selected in 1953, immediately after the Australian Football Carnival, which was held in Adelaide on that occasion.
 Based solely upon performances at the carnival, the All-Australian team was selected by representatives of the various state teams.
 This tradition continued at all subsequent interstate carnivals until 1988.

 In 1991, following the VFL's conversion to a national competition and its renaming as the Australian Football League (AFL), an annual All-Australian team based on performances during the AFL premiership season was introduced.

 Since 1999, the All-Australian coach is the coach of the premiership-winning side that year.

 Prior to 2007, only the final selections in the All-Australian team were announced.
 Since 2007, the All-Australian selection committee has nominated the 40 leading players of the year in their playing positions at the conclusion of the home and away season, before announcing the final 22 at a later date during the All-Australian Presentation Dinner.
 The squad was increased to 44 in 2022.
 The 2023 All-Australian selection panel consists of chairperson Gillon McLachlan, Kevin Bartlett, Eddie Betts, Jude Bolton, Nathan Buckley, Kane Cornes, Andrew Dillon, Glen Jakovich, Laura Kane, Cameron Ling, and Matthew Pavlich.

-In addition to the senior All-Australian team, each year an All-Australian is announced based on the AFL National Under 18 Championships and the AFL National Under 16 Championships.
+In addition to the senior All-Australian team, each year an All-Australian line-up is announced based on the AFL National Under 18 Championships and the AFL National Under 16 Championships.
 The following lists are for senior teams only.

 Members of the All-Australian team are awarded a team blazer, reminiscent of the formal wear traditionally worn by travelling members of national sports teams.
 Blazers have become synonymous with the identity of the honour.